ccm-bioinfo/cambda2023/06_amr_resistance/readme.md

 |wcst	klebsiella |pneumoniae		NOT FOUND|

 To do :
-- [ ] Diana Produce a heatmap with blast comparison for the variants of oxqB/A, with 6 sequences of each numerical group.
+- [ ] Diana Produce a heatmap with blast comparison for the variants of oxqB/A, with six sequences of each numerical group.
 Describe Table 2.
 - [ ] Fonty, i) document script order to end with a reproducible workflow (data assemblies will change).  ii) Add a column with the number of contigs per sample.
-This number will help us to normalice abundances for sample for marker.
+This number will help us to normalize abundances for sample for the marker.
 - [ ] Nelly and Johan Reduce cases for Table1 and Table3.
 - [ ] Shaday Finish bins
-- [ ] Anton finish output files for reads.
+- [ ] Anton finishes output files for reads.

 ----------------------------------------------------------------------------
 **Modelos de clasificación**